 The scheduled maintenance feature is a way to let your customers know ahead of time when you're going to be unavailable due to maintenance.
 Creating a scheduled maintenance will add the information to your status page and also send a notification to those who have opted-in to receive notifications.

 For the most part, scheduled maintenances share the same fields as regular incidents.
-They have a name, message, status, can be tweeted, and if component subscriptions are enabled, you can specify which components are affected.
+They have a name, message, status, can be tweeted, and have affected components.

-You can let your customers know the planned maintenance window by setting a start time and an end time.
+You can let your customers know the planned maintenance window by setting a scheduled start time, and a duration in hours and minutes.
+Numerical values can be typed into the hours and minutes fields to duration down to the minute, or span multiple days if needed.
 This will help your customers to plan ahead around your maintenance.

 Scheduled maintenances have four distinct statuses that are different than the normal incident statuses.
 When you create a scheduled maintenance, it will automatically be given the status of "Scheduled" and can be updated from there.